🔧 Panasonic Air Conditioner Specialists across Melbourne

 For most Melbourne homes running a Panasonic split system or ducted system for both cooling and heating, a professional service once per year is the appropriate baseline.
 Spring is the ideal timing for a cooling-focused service before summer demand peaks.
 A dedicated Panasonic heater service in Melbourne in autumn is also worthwhile if the heating function has not been specifically tested since the previous winter.
 If you have a wall-mounted unit, the split system service page explains the recommended maintenance schedule, while larger homes can review the ducted system service guide.

 Properties with pets, high dust levels, or coastal locations where salt air accelerates corrosion benefit from servicing every six months.
-Any Panasonic air conditioner that has not been professionally serviced for an extended period should be attended to promptly regardless of how it currently appears to be performing, because both split system and ducted system problems typically develop silently before they become obvious.
+Any Panasonic air conditioner without professional service for an extended period needs prompt attention regardless of how it appears to be performing.
+Both split and ducted system problems typically develop silently before becoming obvious.

 • Once per year for standard Melbourne residential split and ducted systems